Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB4: Creating an Amazon RDS Database/README.md

     If you receive an error message that mentions  rds-monitoring-role ,  	confirm that you   have cleared the  Enable Enhanced monitoring  option in the previous step, and then try again.

 	Before you continue to the next task, the database instance status must be  Available .
 This process could take several minutes.

+####    Task 2: Configuring web application communication with a database instance